lhr-solar/Controls/PULL_REQUEST_TEMPLATE.md

 ## Requirements
 - [ ] Followed Coding Style Guide
+- [ ] Presented/discussed in some capacity with others on the Controls team
 - [ ] Code Build checks pass
 - [ ] No merge conflicts
 - [ ] Software feature has test associated with it
-- [ ] Software feature has documentation for it updated
+- [ ] Software feature has documentation for it updated in both ReadTheDocs and the comments
 - [ ] Test provides useful information and uses relevant data to accurately represent Controls
-- [ ] Tested on hardware
+- [ ] Tests have passed on hardware
 - NOTE: If test file already exists, use that one
 - [ ] If applicable, have you added the new feature to main.c
 - [ ] Did you have fun?